FAQ

 • Scholarship opportunities through NSCC

-Students complete a two-week safety course at their local NSCC campus, which includes:
+Students complete a safety course at their local NSCC campus, which includes:

 • Online training in WHMIS, OH&S, and First Aid/CPR prior to arrival